Star Wars: Galaxy’s Edge is Finally Open — Now What?

 Opening hours, access, and Fastpass/MaxPass procedures for Star Wars: Galaxy’s Edge are likely to change over the coming months.
 Check back regularly as we will update all our information as it becomes available.

-How to Gain Access to Star Wars: Galaxy’s Edge Now through June 23rd
+How to Enter Star Wars: Galaxy’s Edge (current information)

-Now, let’s go into what will happen after June 23rd.
-The new land is likely to see a surge of interest once it’s available without prior reservations, and will get another big boost once local annual passholders are unblocked.
+As of June 24, 2019, advance reservations are no longer offered or needed to enter Star Wars Galaxy’s Edge.
+The new land has seen a surge of interest now that it’s available without prior reservations, and will get another big boost once local annual passholders are unblocked.
 Star Wars fans are die-hard and will line up for early for Galaxy’s Edge’s low-capacity experiences.

-The first wave of guests to enter the park each morning will be walked straight into Galaxy’s Edge via the Big Thunder Trail entrance near Frontierland.
+The first wave of guests to enter the park each morning are walked straight into Galaxy’s Edge via the Critter entrance near Hungry Bear.
 However, once the area approaches its maximum capacity—which is determined by how many riders the attractions inside can process—direct entry to the land is shut off.
-At this point, guests must use their smartphone’s Disneyland app (or kiosks located around the park) to secure a free spot in the “virtual queue.”
+At this point, guests must use their smartphone’s Disneyland app (or designated FastPass kiosks located around the park) to secure a free spot in the “virtual queue.”

 Like Fastpasses, you must have scanned your admission at a park entrance before retrieving a Galaxy’s Edge boarding pass.
 If the virtual queue is full for the day, check back an hour or two before closing, when crowds may disperse enough to allow unrestricted access.